RarelyCharlie/rarelycharlie.github.io/_chat/chat01.md

   - 26 You need a taxi, not a boyfriend, so you can shop for shoes!
   - 26 You need to see a counselor about your depression.
 - 2M Is it so wrong to want to be together?
+- 0I Another reasonable question.
+- 0I However, we don't judge, we only reflect.
+- 0I In this case, we try to reflect the feeling behind the member's question.
-- 1Q Which reply reflects what the member just said?
+- 0Q Which reply reflects the feelng behind what the member just said?
   - 33 It's not wrong.
 You should make more effort to be together.
   - 0 You want to be together, and you don't feel that's wrong.
   - 24 You must accept that you cannot be together any more.
 - 2M This morning we had a fight and he walked out.
-- 0I Ah, this is what it's all about.
+- 0I Ah, this is what the entire chat is all about.
+- 0I But while we might think that, we don't say it!
-- 1Q Which reply reflects what the member just said?
+- 0Q Which reply reflects what the member just said?
   - 0 He walked out again when you fought this morning.
   - 28 He's hanging out with those people this morning.
   - 32 He should walk out on those bad people, not on you!
 - 2M When he comes back I want to make him stop seeing these people he hanges out with.
-- 0I And now here's the plan of action.
+- 0I And now here's the member's plan of action.
-- 0I We're basically done.
+- 0I We're basically done, if the plan continues to take shape.
 - 1L You're going to make him stop seeing them when he comes back.
 - 2M I will tell him how unhappy I am so he can understand my point of view.
 - 1L If he understands your unhappiness he'll see it your way.